FalconD23/generative-adversarial-attacks/README.md

 ## Results

 <p>
+Table 1.</strong>.
 Results after attacks for different target models and datasets.
 The best result for a dataset and target model is <strong>bold</strong>;
 the second best is <mark>highlighted</mark>.
 </p>